Technology is always adapting and evolving, here are a few of the recent changes to my digital workflows.

 I have been exploring a number of applications to support publishing of late, whether it is add-ons such as Grammarly and Pro Writing Aid or applications in general such as Google Docs and Trello.
 Initially I took to writing Markdown in Google Docs and pasting the text into a converter.
 This workflow though does not allow you to preview the text along the way.
 Using Trello allows you to work cross-platform.
 However the need to flick between preview and editing screen is tedious and not ideal.
 I recently came upon another application called Typely.

 Typely is best understood as a beefed-up text editor.
 There are no hyperlinks or formatting.
 Instead you focus on writing.
 Other applications offer a similar experience, but where Typely differs are the various options to customise the experience, whether it be turning Markdown preview on or off, switching to a blog background or selecting rules to check for.
 The screen also adapts to the size of the screen, with panes collapsing if there is not enough space.
 It does not really work on a mobile screen though.
 Unlike Pro Writing Aid, the error highlights can easily be turned on and off or resolved.
 Although on a Chromebook, the combination for resolving issues (CTRL + Spacebar) is allocated to changing between languages.
-An improvement would be an improvement in the ability to open and save documents (I just copy the text in and out of the editor).
-Being relatively new, I assume that they may resolve this over time.
+There is also the ability to open and save documents across different platforms if you sign in.

 So there are a few of the recent changes to my workflows, what about you?
 Are there any applications that have made you rethink the way you work lately?
 As always, comments welcome.